-In early 2020, Beach proposes to begin drilling the offshore Enterprise exploration well using Extended Reach Drilling (ERD) technology from an onshore drill pad.
-The Enterprise-1 exploration well was successfully completed in December 2020 and testing and assessment of the well delivered a positive result which will help ensure the continued supply of raw gas to the Otway Gas Plant, for supply to the Australian domestic natural gas market.
+In early 2020, Beach drilled the offshore Enterprise exploration well using Extended Reach Drilling (ERD) technology from an onshore drill pad.
+The Enterprise-1 exploration well was successfully completed in December 2020 and testing and assessment of the well delivered a positive result which will help ensure the continued supply of raw gas to the Otway Gas Plant, for processing and supply to the Australian domestic natural gas market.
 Beach is now planning for the construction of a new pipeline to flow the gas to the Otway Gas Plant near Port Campbell.

-The proposed Enterprise pipeline, approximately 12km long and 200-300mm in diameter, is currently planned to be constructed alongside the existing Otway Raw Gas Pipeline (PL250) for the majority of its length.
-Several alternative pipeline connections were investigated but would have a negative effect on the production of existing wells.
+The proposed Enterprise pipeline, approximately 12km long and 200-300mm in diameter, is planned to be constructed alongside the existing Otway Raw Gas Pipeline (PL250) for the majority of its length.

-In order to design the pipeline for safe construction and operations and to develop the plans required to minimise impacts on the environment, both during construction and operations, Beach needs to commence consultations early, before we have fully assessed commercial viability of the first Enterprise well.
+In order to design the pipeline for safe construction and operations and to develop the plans required to minimise impacts on the environment, both during construction and operations, Beach commenced consultations early, before we fully assessed commercial viability of the first Enterprise well.
 To learn more about the pipeline route and location, and other project information, download the information sheet by clicking the button below.

 Pipeline Consultation Plan